Vlad Țepeș League: Beza affair and PND government

 Filipescu's movement confronted a PNȚ government presided upon by Iuliu Maniu, with Alexandru Vaida-Voevod at Internal Affairs.
-On July 25, the reported to the Senate of Romania about his administrative reform, briefly discussing the "conspiratorial" opposition groups.
+During the final days of June 1929, Filipescu alleged that the Romanian secret service, or Siguranța, was planning a raid on his home.
+This claim was publicly dismissed by the authorities.
+On July 25, Vaida reported to the Senate of Romania about his administrative reform, briefly discussing the "conspiratorial" opposition groups.
 In his view, the League men, whom he called Țepeluși ("Little Impalers"), simply served to ruin the country's image abroad.
 By September, rumor had spread that Filipescu had a secret understanding with the Democratic Nationalist Party (PND), chaired by Nicolae Iorga, seeking to topple Maniu.
-From August to mid October, with Filipescu absent from the country, the League's activity was on hiatus, though Costel Nicolau-Stroești was allowed to establish a Țepist presence in the Banat.
+From August to mid-October, with Filipescu absent from the country, the League's activity was on hiatus, though Costel Nicolau-Stroești was allowed to establish a Țepist presence in the Banat.

 An instrumental purpose of the LVȚ was redirecting support for the exiled Prince Carol, who wished to return to Romania and depose his son.
 Filipescu was seen as the prince's "most devoted friend" and "one of [his] confidants".
 As acknowledged by Cerchez, the League had the Carlist agenda for a primary objective.
 Throughout his party's inaugural year, Filipescu debated with the more radical Carlist Nae Ionescu, who had been harshly critical of the Romanian Regency regime.
 Ionescu's preferences were still directed toward the PNȚ, which, he noted, had real representation in the countryside, and therefore among the peasant majority.
 He argued that, since Romania had adopted the universal male suffrage, the LVȚ, as an urban phenomenon, was "doomed to boggle down."
 According to Le Monde Slave, the similarities between Filipescu and Ionescu ended where Filipescu became anti-theoretical, "honest and trenchant", "one of the last examples of Romanian conservatives."

 The LVȚ's participation in the first wave of local elections, which took place in March 1930, included appeals to a protest vote.
 This was the case in the Blue (Third) Sector of Bucharest, where sidewalks were painted with its slogan, Anulați-vă votul ("Spoil Your Ballot").
 Elsewhere, it used posters which showed a menacing Vlad the Impaler, and which, journalist Ion Dimitrescu attests, were vandalized by other electoral agents, "with all the energy that partisans get from hatred or from panic."
 The elections introduced a peasant candidate, Stan G. Perșinaru, who took the mayoral seat in his native Cazaci, Dâmbovița County.
 The LVȚ also carried mayoral races in two communes of Ilfov—though a modest result, it prompted Dimitrescu to consider that the League may have indeed "captured the minds of common folk".